CORaleigh/dataviz_search/Static_Widgets/README.md

 source in 'stylequide.tpl' directory and output in 'styleguide' directory.
 For more information visit http://warpspire.com/kss/.

 ## Static Widgets
- source in 'templates/src' and 'templates/inc' directories.
-Output during 'gulp watch' task goes to 'stylequide/templates' directory.
+Source in 'templates/src' and 'templates/inc' directories.
+Output during 'gulp watch' task goes to ['stylequide/templates'](https://github.com/CORaleigh/dataviz_search/tree/master/Static_Widgets/styleguide/templates) directory.

 All html pages with 'widget-' in name are the original wigets created with all needed CSS/JS need for layout and functionality.
 Pages without 'widget-' are plain markup with no css/js as requested by City of Raleigh developers.

-gulpfile.j - contains tasks to complete above functionality
+gulpfile.js - contains tasks to complete above functionality

 js/init.js - global init functions for selectboxit, google charts, toggling content and fix for google chart alt attribute accessabiltiy issue.